 Mid-combat Nate noticed that the Draumar were greatly repelled by Warlock's very touch.
 Realizing that the Draumar's only weakness was their fear of things unknown to them, Nate devised a plan to show the memories of his entire life to the Draumar, but due to the fact he still couldn't access his telepathy he needed Hela to broadcast his thoughts.
 Nate's plan had worked as the Draumar were unable to reference what they had been shown, loosing their grip on reality the Draumar began to blister and shred into feathers.
 Having won the day Hela sent the New Mutants back to Utopia without so much as a thank you, but ultimately Nate Grey had earned his place among the team.

-Nate has recently appeared in Fearless Defenders #9, where he proved that his powers are still growing by showing that he could simultaneously fight and hold a conversation with Dani.
+Nate appeared in Fearless Defenders #9, where he proved that his powers are still growing by showing that he could simultaneously fight and hold a conversation with Dani.

 - Height: 5'10''

 - Eyes: Blue

 - Known Relatives: Scott Summers (Cyclops, genetic donor father), Jean Grey (Phoenix, genetic donor mother), Nathan Summers (Cable, alternate reality half-brother), Rachel Grey (Marvel Girl, alternate timeline sister) Hope Summers (adoptive niece)

 X-Man is a confirmed Omega-level mutant.
 Upon examination by Moira Mactaggert, she suggested his psionic powers rival that of Jean Grey when imbued with the Phoenix Force.
 He was measured as having a psionic energy output matching that of the Dark Phoenix.